-- Badass Decay: Tom notes this in the reveiw for Yume Penguin Monogatari, as Penta has somehow gotten fat.
+- Badass Decay: Invoked.
+Tom notes this in the review for Yume Penguin Monogatari, as Penta has somehow gotten fat.

 - Badass Normal: Judging by Tom's reaction to the enemies in Bazooka Bill, the "men-in-adult-diapers" are possibly the most powerful enemies in the game, where a bomb just takes off one HP while these guys can cost you a life.

 - The Cameo: His Monster Party review had a host of cameos from other Blistered Thumbs contributors.